Shadabkhan8/SKOtp/README.md

 ## License

-SKRangeSlider is released under the MIT License.
+SKOtp is released under the MIT License.

 See the LICENSE file for more details.